jessefilho/rails_devise/README.md

     Late, make sure that you have a clean migration using `$ rails db:drop db:create db:migrate`
     use SQLite for seek of simplicity
+- Step 5 — Linking Authentication to the Landing Page

+    Don't explore anything until the end.
+    If you did the sign in, don't touch, because you we get lost in the follow instructions.

+    After copy, the buttons, refresh your page then sign out the session

+    if you click on sign in button you will see that devise did not the linking between pages.